SienaSantos/jquery-game/README.md

   amount: -40
 }```

-Use the same array for getting the total score as well.
+Use the same array for getting the total score.

+###Log###
+- Use bootstrap tabs to sort the different logs.
+All, Losses, Gains.
+- Create separate arrays for negative and positive events.
+- Also put the total gains and total losses.
+- Learn to use Array.filter or Array.reduce Array.map functions.
+You can use jQuery equivalents

 ##Bonus##
-Persist the data (score and log) even with a browser refresh.
+- Persist the data (score and log) even with a browser refresh.
-Deploy it using surge.sh
+- Deploy it using surge.sh